johnh865/americans4representation/src/site/join.md

 ## So how much is this going to cost?

-Unfortunately, nothing in the world is for free.
+Unfortunately nothing in the world is for free.
 Nonprofit organizations are typically driven through unpaid volunteer labor and donations.
 The price is that only the well-off participate, and the well-off drive the agenda using their purse-strings.
 The AFR however seeks to **pay our members and staff for their labor**.
 The AFR wishes to create a political organization affordable to everyone - and that means that people need to be paid for their time.
 Members will be paid for:

 - Recruiting more members
 - Performing political research